 18. Take Up Knitting

-Celebrate sweater weather by crafting your own cozy knits.
+Celebrate sweater weather by crafting your own cozy clothes.
 Knitting is a soothing pastime that can be enjoyed anywhere, even outdoors.
 Picture it: You're nestled on a plush patio, needles and yarn in hand, with a steaming mug of tea resting on a nearby table.
-The view is vibrant leaves rustling in the cool autumn breeze, sunlight dappling through to dance on the grass below.
+The view is vibrant leaves rustling in the cool autumn breeze, with sunlight dappling through to dance on the grass below.
 Sounds heavenly, right?